tsongglod123/tsongglod123/README.md

 ## About Me
 - I specifically have an interest in data analysis
 - Studying School of Information Technology at KMUTT
-- Experienced in interpreting, transforming, organizing, and analyzing datasets for insights, and developing REST API
+- Experienced in interpreting, transforming, organizing, and analyzing datasets for insights
 - Knowledge of fundamental machine learning
-- Proficiency in platforms that facilitate effective data analysis, such as Microsoft Excel, R programming, SQL, and Power BI
+- Proficiency in platforms that facilitate effective data analysis, such as Microsoft Excel, SQL, and Power BI

 [![Tan's GitHub stats](https://github-readme-stats.vercel.app/api?username=tsongglod123&theme=dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)